Education in France: how does the system work?

-Private schools do exist and while they must also adhere to the national curriculum, they do have a more flexible approach to teaching.
-They are more affordable than those in the UK, and very popular with expats.
+Independent schools do exist in France.
+While they must also adhere to the national curriculum, they do have a more flexible approach to teaching.
+Likewise, they are more affordable than those in the UK, and consequently very popular with expats.
 They also have a better teacher to pupil ratio than state schools.
 Here the school day is shorter than in state schools – and another advantage may be that the schoolteachers do not strike as much as in the state system!
-There is a system of grading in most schools and repeating a year is common.

 Learning the language

-Any child joining the French school system will have to deal with the challenge of learning a new language for everyday use.
-There are a number of additional learning support classes for non-French speaking students and you will be able to meet other expats in your area who have been through the same challenges.
+It must be remembered that any child undertaking their education in France will initially face the challenge of learning French.
+There are a number of additional learning support classes for non-French speaking students.
+You will often also meet other expats in your area who have been through the same challenges.
 Starting a child early in primary school in France will reap its rewards quickly.
-You can expect them to become fairly fluent within six months.
+They will generally become fairly fluent within six months.
 You may well be the one asking for guidance from your child!
-Children under the age of ten will learn French without a British accent.
-Over this age, there may be a slightly detectable accent but there shouldn’t be much difficulty in happily integrating.
-Click here further information about learning French.